 Clinical studies for topical clindamycin did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.

 Fertility studies in rats treated orally with up to 300 mg/kg/day (72-fold the human exposure based on mg/m2) revealed no effects on fertility or mating ability.

-In oral embryo foetal development studies in rats and subcutaneous embryo fetal development studies in rats and rabbits, embryo-fetal toxicity was observed at doses that produced maternal toxicity.
+In oral embryo foetal development studies in rats and subcutaneous embryo foetal development studies in rats and rabbits, embryo-foetal toxicity was observed at doses that produced maternal toxicity.
 In rats, maternal death occurred with an exposure ratio of approximately 3000 relative to patient exposure.
 In rabbits, maternal toxicity, including abortions, occurred at exposure ratio of approximately 400.
-Embryo-fetal toxicity, including post-implantation loss and decreased viability, occurred in rabbits at an exposure ratio of 1000.
+Embryo-foetal toxicity, including post-implantation loss and decreased viability, occurred in rabbits at an exposure ratio of 1000.

 Long term studies in animals have not been performed with clindamycin to evaluate carcinogenic potential.